 All states have adopted the ASWB licensing examinations, "but the specific license requirements for a social work license, in terms of the necessary education and field experience, vary state by state,” said Alvarez.
 “Generally speaking in the United States, a social work degree from a program accredited by the CSWE is the requirement for the field.”

-While there is overlap between the job functions of social workers and other helping professions (BLS identifies several similar occupations), “there are philosophical differences as well as real-world differences, for example, in terms of titles and income,” said Dr. Metoka Welch, the program director for counseling programs at SNHU.
-For that reason, you might consider pursuing a degree or credentials in related fields like psychology, counseling (mental health counseling, school counseling, marriage and family counseling, etc.), human services, or human development.
+While there is overlap between the job functions of social workers and other helping professions (BLS identifies several similar occupations), “there are philosophical differences as well as real-world differences, for example, in terms of titles and income,” said Dr. Metoka Welch, the director of counseling programs at SNHU.
+For that reason, you might consider pursuing a degree or credentials in related fields like psychology, counseling (mental health counseling, school counseling, marriage and family counseling, etc.), human services or human development.

 Regardless of which degree or career path you choose, you can expect to work with others from the helping professions.
 “Ideally, all the members of the client’s team, including the social worker, the counselor, the psychologist, the medical doctor, can come together on behalf of a person in order to coordinate their efforts to help,” Welch said.
 "An integrated approach to caring for the whole person is a best practice in the helping professions."